fnands/fnands.github.io/_posts/2023-10-25-mojo-parameters.md

 layout: post
 title: Parameters in Mojo
 categories: [mojo]
-excerpt: The 0.4.0 update of Mojo and parameterization.
+excerpt: The 0.4.0 update of Mojo and a look at the novel way Mojo handles parameters when compared to Python.
 ---

 As Mojo is an extremely new language I want to keep track of the development, and try to learn the language as it evolves.